Project 1

 Project exercise

-with this dataset, go through the steps we have performed during the course, and try to reproduce the results provided in the paper.
+With this dataset, go through the steps we have performed during the course, and try to answer the following questions.
 Pay specific attention to quality control, clustering and annotation.

 Tips